SubjectsSubjects(version: 978)

 Is pre-requisite for: JTM079, JTM049

-The course introduces Area Studies and focuses on theoretical as well as methodological approaches to the subject.
+The course introduces the discipline of Area Studies and focuses on theoretical as well as methodological approaches to the subject.
 The critical dichotomy between area specific knowledge and general theory will be highlighted.
 Practical implications of area studies research will be covered throughout the class as well.

 Aim of the course

 The goal of the course is for the students to comprehend basic approaches in Area Studies including relevant theories and methodologies.
 The critical distinction between area studies approach and other social science disciplines shall be addressed.
-The students shall apply acquired knowledge to address current issues as well as to their own research projects.
+The students shall apply acquired knowledge to address current issues as well as to their own research projects related to specific regions or areas.
+Importance and relevance of area studies knowledge in 21st century will be addressed as well.

 Course completion requirements